 A simple retrofit may therefore cost no more than a few cans of refrigerant and some compressor oil -- provided there's nothing else wrong with the A/C system.
 But simple low cost retrofits may not give the best cooling performance, and may not even be possible on some vehicles.
 Any compressor that has Viton seals is not a candidate for retrofit.
 This includes original equipment compressors such as Tecumseh HR980, some Keihin compressors and some Panasonic rotary valve style compressors on older Japanese cars.
 On these, the compressor must be replaced.

-Compressor durability is also a concern with some vehicles.
-Because R134a raises compressor discharge pressures and increases the compressors work load, some lightweight compressors may not be rugged enough to tolerate R134a over the long haul.
+Compressor durability can be a concern on some older applications.
+Because R-134a raises compressor discharge pressures and increases the compressors work load, some lightweight compressors may not be rugged enough to tolerate R-134a over the long haul.
 This applies to the Harrison DA6 and Ford FX-15 compressors.
 The Harrison DA6 can be replaced with a HD-6, HR-6 or HR-6HE compressor.
 The Ford FX-15 compressor can be replaced with a FS-10 compressor.

 When a compressor fails, it can throw metallic debris into the system.
 Most of the junk ends up in the bottom of the condenser, but some of it can also be blown back into the suction hose.
 Flushing the condenser, hoses and evaporator with refrigerant or an approved solvent may remove most of the debris, but parallel flow condensers cannot be flushed effectively.
 Replacement is often recommended if debris is found in the system.
 Most experts also recommend installing an in-line filter (high side and/or low side) to protect the replacement compressor and orifice tube or expansion valve.
 There are also filter screens that can be installed in the suction line to prevent any debris from reentering the compressor, too.

-The vehicle manufacturers still do not approve of any alternative refrigerants other than R134a for retrofit, though a variety of alternative refrigerants currently meet the EPA SNAP (Significant New Alternatives Policy) rules for environmental acceptance.
-Most of these are blends that are formulated to replace R12 in older vehicles.
+The vehicle manufacturers do not approve of any alternative refrigerants other than R-134a for retrofit.
+However, there are a variety of alternative refrigerants that meet EPA SNAP (Significant New Alternatives Policy) rules for environmental acceptance.
+Most of these are blends that are formulated to replace R-12 in older vehicles.

-The same survey also revealed that only one out of 10 technicians knew about EPA SNAP rules, the Significant New Alternatives Policy regulations that prohibit refrigerant venting, require recovery and recycling, prohibit the intermixing of different refrigerants or the use of flammable refrigerants.
+The same survey also revealed that only one out of 10 technicians in the U.S. knew about EPA SNAP rules, the Significant New Alternatives Policy regulations that prohibit refrigerant venting, require recovery and recycling, prohibit the intermixing of different refrigerants or the use of flammable refrigerants.